 If specialist equipment is required to support physical mobility and positioning it is usually procured through Physiotherapy Services.
 Where the College identifies a specific piece of equipment will support the student to access the curriculum it will be provided by the College and remain the property of the College.
 For students with a sensory impairment the necessary equipment is gained through either Sensory Impairment team or College resources.

-10. How will the setting /College / college prepare and support my child/young person to join the setting /College / college, transfer to a new setting / College / college or the next stage of education and life?
+How will Newfriars prepare and support my young person to join the College, transfer to a new setting or the next stage of education and life?

 Transition Reviews are held at key points in a students’ educational life.
 This will involve a multi-disciplinary team to ensure the appropriate transition routes are explored.
 As part of this process parents and students will have the opportunity to meet with a representative of the Careers Service who will enable informed choice to be made.
 Where appropriate, the College will support transition visits to the next provider.
 All relevant information will be shared with the ongoing provider.
 If appropriate, staff will visit the new provider to share information.

-11. How are the setting’s / College’s / college’s resources allocated and matched to children’s/young people’s special educational needs?
+How are the College’s resources allocated and matched to learners special educational needs?

 All budgets identified for supporting student need are allocated to ensure all areas of the curriculum are appropriately resourced.
 An amount of the budget is reserved for securing resources to support individual student needs to access the curriculum and provide enrichment activities.

-12. How is the decision made about what type and how much support my child/young person will receive?
+How is the decision made about what type and how much support my young person will receive?

 Level of support for individual students is identified through their Education Health and Care Plan, parents and students are an integral part of this process.
 As a special College we have enhanced teacher pupil ratios to support the needs of our students.
 When Exceptional Needs are identified, additional funding can be applied for to provide additional staffing to support this level of need.
 Funding is agreed by a Local Authority panel on application.
 This is a temporary funding allocation for as long as the exceptional need exists.
 Progress is closely monitored to ensure appropriate levels of achievement are being made.
 Where expected progress is not being made, intervention strategies will be implemented.

-13. How are parents involved in the setting / College / college?
+How are parents involved in the College?
 How can I be involved?

 College has an ‘open door policy’ and actively encourages parents to become involved in all aspects of College life.
 College provides a range of events to which parents are invited to become involved in.
 This may include social events, training or advice sessions and progress review meetings.